'Statistics are good for people' - Hyderabad boss Manuel Marquez warns current form can change | Goal.com

 Hyberabad coach Manuel Marquez believes that players must thrive under pressure of making it into the 2020-21 Indian Super League (ISL) play-offs.

 "This is the same question from two weeks ago and will be the same question next week.
 Odisha, East Bengal and Chennaiyin practically have less options (of qualifying for the play-offs), not mathematically.
-Now there are less teams who can arrive in the top four but at this moment, I think ATK [Mohun Bagan, 27 points] and Mumbai [City, 33 points] will be in the top four for sure.
+Now there are less teams who can arrive in the top four but at this moment, I think ATK (ATK Mohun Bagan, 27 points) and Mumbai (Mumbai City, 33 points) will be in the top four for sure.

 "NorthEast and Hyderabad have the same points but I think that Bengaluru and Jamshedpur can also arrive in the top four at this moment but every week, it (the permutations) will be different.
 We don't have extra pressure.
 If you don't play well because you are under pressure, maybe you shouldn't play football.
 This kind of pressure is what we want," he said.